- What is telehealth?

 Remote patient monitoring systems using various portable devices and wearables involve several processes:

 - data collection through a device and data transfer to a server;

-- data aggregation and visualization in an easy-to-use format, including recommendations;
+- data aggregation and visualization in an easy-to-use format;

 - optional features such as involving specialists (doctors, consultants, nurses) to give recommendations and instructions, or connection to a clinic’s existing online patient accounts.

 How much will a telehealth app development cost?